 PGM-type message-passing: Among other things, the search process for the best set of simultaneously-active generative model involves something at least vaguely analogous to message-passing (belief propagation) in a probabilistic graphical model.
 Dileep George's vision model is a well-fleshed-out example.

 Hierarchies are part of the story but not everything: Hierarchies are a special case of compositional generative models.
-A generative model for an image of "8" makes strong predictions that there are two "circle" generative models positioned on top of each other.
-The "circle" generative model, in turn, makes strong predictions that certain contours and textures are present in the visual input stream.
+A generative model for an image of "85" makes a strong prediction that there is an "8" generative model positioned next to a "5" generative model.
+The "8" generative model, in turn, makes strong predictions that certain contours and textures are present in the visual input stream.

 However, not all relations are hierarchical.
 The "is-a-bird" model makes a medium-strength prediction that the "is-flying" model is active, and the "is-flying" model makes a medium-strength prediction that the "is-a-bird" model is active.
 Neither is hierarchically above the other.